Over two billion users log in to YouTube every month.

 If your audience consists of fellow creators, then you might end up with LOTS of engaging and entertaining crowdfunded content.

 Unless you’ve your own products you want to give away, It’s a great idea to get a brand sponsor your contest.
-Else, you can try to bestow a prize which has a high perceived value.
+Else, you can try to bestow a prize that has a high perceived value.
 For example, in 2010, Rob Scallon launched his first contest on the same song above.
 The winner of the contest was awarded a Rob Scallon CD.

 You can drop emails to relevant people at the target company for the same with your partnership proposal.